 Welcome to your new home

-This handbook outlines everything you need to know about living in your home and tells you how to find out more information should you need it.
+This handbook outlines everything you need to know about living in your home, your rights and responsibilities as a Leaseholder of Wealden District Council.
+It also gives details of Wealden District Council’s responsibilities and the services they provide and help on how to find out more information should you need it.

 - Wealden is the largest district in East Sussex covering 323 square miles.